alexandreiabattles/content-ops-starter/content/pages/careers.md

             borderStyle: dotted
       - type: FeaturedItem
         title: STATE OF YOUR CITIES
-        subtitle: >-
-          oh Egypt... the streets seem to be safe..., the villagers promulgate that the gods are blessing Egypt because of their warrior honors in battles -
+        subtitle: "oh Egypt... the streets seem to be safe..., the villagers promulgate that the gods are blessing your country, Egypt\_ \_ they are pleasing because of their warrior honors in battles -"
         image:
           type: ImageBlock
           url: /images/img-placeholder.svg